-Mr. Wong Ming Li (王明利), aged 40, is an executive Director and the chief executive officer (the "CEO") of the Group.
+Mr. Wong Ming Li, aged 41, is an executive Director and the chief executive officer (the "CEO") of the Group.
 He is responsible for overall strategic directions and business operations of the Group.
 He has been the general manager of Tongda HT Technology (Suzhou) Company Limited ("Tongda Suzhou"), a subsidiary of the Company, since May 2010 and was re-designated as an executive Director on 21 March 2016 and appointed as the CEO on 24 September 2018.
 He was employed by Tongda Electrics Company Limited, Shishi City, Fujian Province ("Tongda Shishi"), a subsidiary of Tongda Group Holdings Limited ("Tongda"), a company listed on the Main Board of the Stock Exchange (stock code: 698), as a manager of the procurement department from September 2007 to May 2010.
 Tongda Shishi principally manufactures and sells casings and accessories for handsets and electrical appliance products and Mr. Wong Ming Li was responsible for the overall management of the procurement cycle.
 He graduated from Macquarie University, Australia with a bachelor's degree of Commerce in April 2007.
 He has over 11 years' experience in the electronics and electrical industry.
-He is a son of Mr. Wong Ah Yu, an executive Director and nephew of Mr. Wang Ya Nan, a non-executive Director and the nephew of Mr. Wong Ah Yeung and Mr. Wang Ya Hua, each of whom is a substantial shareholder of the Company.
+He is the nephew of Mr. Wang Ya Nan, a non-executive Director, the son of Mr. Wong Ah Yu and the nephew of Mr. Wong Ah Yuang Ya Hua, each of whom is a substantial shareholder of the Company.